January 10, 1938, in Milwaukee, Wisconsin.

 Knuth is well-known for his perfectionism, and offers to pay $2.56 for each error found in TAOCP books.
 Finding one confers prestige on the discoverer, many of whom frame and display the hand-signed check rather than cashing it.

-As the topics covered by volumes 1-3 developed, Knuth put out revised editions.
-He was deeply disappointed when saw the typesetting from Addison-Wesley for the second edition of volume 2, because in 1973 Addison-Wesley had replaced its mechanical typesetting technology with computerized typesetting that did not reproduce the high quality of the original printings of volumes 1-3.
+As the topics covered by volumes 1-3 developed, Knuth revised them.
+He was deeply disappointed when, in 1973, he saw the typesetting from Addison-Wesley for the second edition of volume 2.
+By then the publishing industry had replaced traditional mechanical typesetting technology with computerized typesetting that did not reproduce the high quality of the original printings of volumes 1-3.

 Consequently, in 1977 Knuth began developing a new typesetting system to enable high quality computerized typesetting, in particular for TAOCP.
 This system was announced in his 1978 American Mathematical Society Gibbs Lecture entitled "Mathematical Typography" and published in the Bulletin (New Series) of the American Mathematical Society, volume 1, 1979, pp. 337-372.
 Knuth had two goals for his system: